Popmotion/popmotion/docs/blog/20171211-introducing-popmotion-8.md

 This new API reflects our gradual shift towards functional programming and adopts it as a core part of the design philosophy.

-The result is a small, flexible and composable library that all started because I wanted to add a `pipe` method and instead jumped down the rabbit hole.
+The result is a small, flexible and composable library that all started because I wanted to add a `pipe` method and instead fell down the rabbit hole.

 Let's take a look at what's new.